tmiland/snapper-enhanced/README.md

 # snapper-enhanced

-Enhancement that will add last apt command as the description of the pre/post snapshot.
+Enhancement that will add last package manager command as the description of the pre/post snapshot.

 ![snapper-enhanced Image](https://tmiland.github.io/snapper-enhanced/res/snapper-enhanced.png)